marsango16/Mid-term-Project/README.md

 The dataset includes information on video games that have sold at least 100,000 copies and can be downloaded from the Kaggle webpage provided.
 Through this analysis, I aim to gain insights into the video game industry and its market dynamics, identify key trends and pattern.

-The dataset contains with 16719 rows × 16 columns divided into numerical and categorical variables:
+The dataset contains 16719 rows × 16 columns divided into numerical and categorical variables:

 + Game's ranking
 + Name